skhiearth/Gender-Prediction-using-Sound/README.md

 # Gender-Prediction-using-Sound
 Analysing the gender distribution of children's book writers and use sound to match names to gender.
 Inspired by the DataCamp project of the same name by Tufool Alnuaimi.

+Using the Python package `Fuzzy` to find out the genders of authors that have appeared in the New York Times Best Seller list for Children's Picture books.
+First, using fuzzy (sound) name matching, we search for author names in a dataset provided by the US Social Security Administration that contains names and genders of all individuals who have applied for Social Security Cards.
+Next, we'll aggregate the author dataset by including gender.
+Finally, we will use the new dataset to plot the gender distribution of children's picture books authors over time to get a better way to match names than spelling.